 The Paycheck Protection Program (PPP) loan program established by the Coronavirus Aid, Relief and Economic Security (CARES) Act allows businesses to borrow money from the Small Business Administration to cover payroll and other costs during the Coronavirus (COVID-19) pandemic.
 Businesses with fewer than 500 full-time employees may borrow up to 250% of their average monthly payroll costs for 2019 up to $10 million.

 However, PPP loans contain a unique feature that has made them incredibly popular: loan forgiveness.
-“Forgiveness” means you don’t have to pay the money back.
-Moreover, the forgiven loan amount is tax-free.
-This is why over two million small business owners have already applied for PPP loans.
+“Forgiveness” means you don’t have to pay the money back and the forgiven loan amount is tax-free.
+However, the rules for loan forgiveness under the PPP were so strict that many businesses were concerned they wouldn’t qualify for forgiveness.
+The Paycheck Protection Program Flexibility Act (PPPFA) was enacted to give borrowers additional time and flexibility to use PPP loan proceeds and still qualify for forgiveness.

 You can easily calculate your owner compensation replacement amount by multiplying the 2019 net income on your Schedule C by 8/52 (0.154).